paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Pub.
 L. 89–384 added any additional tax imposed for the taxable year by section 1351 (relating to recoveries of foreign expropriation losses) to the list of taxes not to be considered a tax imposed by this chapter for purposes of par.
 (3).

 Subsec. (b)(1).
 Pub.
 L. 89–800, § 3(b), substituted “7 taxable years” for “5 taxable years” in subpar.
-(B) and “10 taxable years” and “other 9 taxable years” for “8 taxable years” and “other 7 taxable years” respectively in text following subpar.
+(B) and “10 taxable years” and “other 9 taxable years” for “8 taxable years” and “other 7 taxable years”, respectively, in text following subpar.
 (B).

 1964—Subsec. (a)(3)(B) to (D).
 Pub.
 L. 88–272 struck out subpar.
 (B) relating to section 34, and redesignated subpars.
 (C) and (D) as (B) and (C), respectively.